TheIoTLearningInitiative/IntelEdison/documentation/PinMultiplexor.md

 1. Make a list of the GPIO's involved in the setup you want to configure.
     3. The GPIO you want to use needs GPIO pin mux configuration?

     ```YES, according to Table1 the IO's 10-->19 does requires pin-mux configuration.
-The IO10 is related to GPIO41, that in turn has the GPIO263 that selects between PWM and "Other", that "Other" refers to GPIO240, when we took a look to GPIO240 we see it can be configured to select between I2S and SPI.
+The IO10 is related to GPIO41, that in turn has the GPIO263 that selects between PWM and "240", that "240" refers to GPIO240, when we took a look to GPIO240 we see it can be configured to select between I2S and SPI.
 We need SPI.```

     So wrapping up, the GPIO's needed for pin Mux are:

     ```
-    263
+    263 <--selects between "PWM" and "240", we need to select "240" by setting the "direction" attribute to "high".
-    240
+    240 <--selects between "I2S" and "SPI", we want SPI, so we set the "direction" attribute to "high"
     ```

     * A pin mode needs to be set?

-    ```YES, According to Table1, IO5 corresponds to GPIO13, which has two modes, one as GPIO and other as PWM.
-For our example we need it configured as GPIO.```
+    ```YES, but for IO's```

     * What GPIO controls its input direction?